-These characteristics of the Shiba Inu are highly beneficial for their owners as these are the very traits that go beyond the entitlement of ownership.
+These characteristics of the Shiba Inu are beneficial for their owners as they are the traits that go beyond the entitlement of ownership.

 Aside from the love, affection, and loyalty that dogs give and relay to their owners, a special bond is automatically created between the owner and the dog that nothing and no one can ever cut or stop.

 One of the cutest, lovable, and trustworthy dog breeds that are universally chosen to be pets is the Shiba Inu, a dog breed that originated during the early and ancient times of Japan.

 The Shiba Inu is known to be a dog who may be little in stature, yet it obtains a personality that is widely massive.

 One distinctive characteristic that the Shiba Inu has is its fox-like appearance, which usually draws in a prospective owner at a first glance.
 However, aside from its appearance, this particular dog breed has its own varied and unique personality that every soon-to-be owner should know.
 It’s better to come to prepare and ready when welcoming a new Shiba Inu.